MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/learning_goals.md

 * Enhance debugging and troubleshooting skills to boost overall efficiency.
 * Work on solving problems faster without compromising on code quality.

+### Viktoriya Haiduk

+* Improve my ability to identify and frame real-world problems using data-driven thinking.
+* Strengthen my collaboration skills by actively contributing to team discussions and decision-making throughout the entire project lifecycle.